 The study has found that the largest barrier to hybrid testing is companies' lack of in-house expertise and resources needed to implement this approach (see Figure 2).
 Additionally, the immaturity of this technology is an issue for many businesses.

 "The lack of maturity as a barrier likely has to do with the use of broad terms like 'hybrid testing' and 'digital twins,' which promise all kinds of opportunities, while the reality is that there are only limited use cases and demonstrators.
 It can be difficult to evaluate the maturity of any technology before it's been demonstrated and accepted by the industry to a certain extent.
-This is one of the reasons that demonstration cases with real businesses are a key component of this project," Petersen explains.
+This is one of the reasons that demonstration cases with real businesses are a key component of this project," the project manager explains.

 "Companies' lack of familiarity with hybrid testing is a real challenge, and that's something we want to look into changing with this project.